Document models

 A flowchart diagramming the machine learning operations lifecycle, including collecting data, understanding and cleaning data, training and evaluating models, deploying model, and monitoring model.

-• Document your model and its performance
+• Your model and its performance

-• Document the model’s assumptions and limitations
+• The model’s assumptions and limitations

 • Deploy the model to a production environment